 What is love according to human standards?

 In Gary Chapman’s book “The Five Love Languages,” he talks about how every person has a different way of giving and receiving love.
 Learning these love languages are said to help maintain relationships.
-And this not only applies to romantic relationships but even in families, or parent to child, or child to parent.
+And this not only applies to romantic relationships but even in families, parent to child, or child to parent.

-So if we try to define love by human standards, we won’t get just one answer because the way one person wants to be loved and how they show it is different from the next.
+So if we try to define it by human standards, we won’t get just one answer because the way one person wants to be loved and how they show it is different from the next.

 Definition of love according to the Bible